MAYDAY-MAYDAY! (ALS Awareness Month)

 Not to mention, we still have no prevention or cure for ALS!

-Throughout the years I've spent in hospital-based wellness we relied on a simple 3-step method to get the word out about our health initiatives.
-Based on that strategy I have a few suggestions:
+During my professional years leading a hospital-based wellness program, we relied on a simple 3-step method to get the word out about our health initiatives.
+Based on that strategy, I have a few suggestions for you to help raise awareness of ALS:

 Even though all the t-shirts, colored socks, wrist bands, key chains, decals, and tote bags generated in the name of fundraising and “awareness” eat up a good chunk of every dollar donated - - they do work.
 They work because they make an issue visible.
 Here are my no-cost ideas:

-Wear a temporary tattoo that says, “#InkedforALS.”
-I’ve been participating for the past few years – – it’s fun, easy to do, and it’s free.
+-> Wear a temporary tattoo that says, “#InkedforALS.”
+I’ve been participating for the past few years – – it’s fun, easy to do, and it is free.

 Here’s the scoop: During ALS Awareness Month, Amylyx Pharmaceuticals has a campaign where they will send you a free temporary tattoo.
 They encourage you to wear it when you’re out and about plus, snap a photo of your tattoo to upload to their website photo gallery.
 This year they’re even offering a free filter that you can add to your profile photo on Instagram.
 For every tattoo ordered, Amylyx will donate money to these ALS advocacy organizations in the United States: ALS Association, CCALS, Les Turner Foundation, MDA, Team Gleason, and ALS Hope